How To Register

 Half Marathon, 10K & 5K Race Packs

 There is no Half Marathon or 10K packet pickup on Race Day.
-Packet Pickup location is at Trinity College Sports Centre, and will take place on Friday 10th August (11:00-18:00) and Saturday 11th August (10:00-17:00), to retrieve your bib number, timing tag, technical t-shirt, and participant bag.
+Pack Pickup will take place on Friday 9th August and Saturday 10th August, to retrieve your bib number, timing tag, technical t-shirt, and participant bag.

 Half Marathon, 10K & 5K participant t-shirts will be available for pickup before the race at Packet Pickup or after the race at the Finish Line Festival.